 What Should I Do If My Insurer Denies A Claim?If your insurer denies a claim, you have two options for appeal: internally with the insurance company and externally with the government.

-A main goal of Obamacare is to switch the nation’s healthcare system from one that focuses on treating illness to one that works to prevent illness and promote health and longevity.
+How Do I Use My Health Insurance?A main goal of Obamacare is to switch the nation’s healthcare system from one that focuses on treating illness to one that works to prevent illness and promote health and longevity.

 Dallas Doctor Gets 4 Years In Prison For FraudA Dallas doctor who wrongly allowed his signature to be copied by associates to order prescriptions has been sentenced to four years in prison for medical fraud.

 Police Benefit From Dallas-Based Online PharmacySome North Texas police departments are sharing nearly $900,000 in the last money forfeited from an Internet-based pharmacy scam.

 DPS Completing Launch Of Texas Online Rx DatabasePharmacists have been sending the Texas Department of Public Safety (DPS) information on your prescriptions since 1982 and now the information is going online.
 DPS has completed two of the three-phase online launch of the Texas Prescription Program.

 Docs At Odds Over Kids' Cholesterol Test GuidelinesShould all U.S. children get tested for high cholesterol?
 Doctors are still debating that question months after a government-appointed panel recommended widespread screening that would lead to prescribing medicine for some kids.

 Antibiotic Linked With Rare But Deadly Heart Risk An antibiotic widely used for bronchitis and other common infections seems to increase chances for sudden deadly heart problems, a rare but surprising risk found in a 14-year study.

 Plano Police Want To Procure Your Pills There's a new danger polluting the water supply that you may not be aware of.
 Prescription medicines have been detected in drinking water because they people aren't properly disposing of them.